FxMorin/MoreCulling/README.md

 * [Blanket](https://github.com/BlanketMC/blanket-client-tweaks) - Client-side tweaks/fixes

 ---

+Feel free to contribute to the project!
+I'm also fine if you use this mod in your modpacks, just make sure to mention it.

-I don't give consent to Debugify to use this mod (or any mod) to merge my mod into another mod and [there's a reason for that](https://gist.github.com/fxmorin/9770473614e3e5e0703e44273dab33f7).
+However I don't allow clients or other mods to merge this mod without permission, if you would like to use this mod in your client or another mod please contact me.